 Using Hygiene & Beauty Products During the Diet Days of the Protocol

-One peculiarity of the HCG protocol is that your body will be extremely sensitive to even tiny increases in nutritional intake.
+One peculiarity of the HCG Protocol is that your body will be extremely sensitive to even tiny increases in nutritional intake.
 When you have HCG in your system, your skin absorbs the products you put on it, and they end up in your body just as if you had eaten them, according to Dr. Simeons.
-It's critical during the diet phase of the protocol to be ever mindful of not only what you put in your body, but also what you put on it.
+It's critical during the low-calorie diet phase of the protocol to be ever mindful of not only what you put in your body, but also what you put on it.

 Sunscreen, Ointments, and Other Products to Avoid